 Always move with some US dollars.
 This is the hard currency in DR Congo and most widely used.
 For smaller items like souvenirs and local items we recommend you to change some of the dollars to Congolese Francs.

-This can be done in Goma or Bukavu.
+This done in Goma or Bukavu.
 In case times come and you are leaving if having Congolese Francs you can change it into Euros, dollars or pounds but obviously at a less favorable rate.